dotnet/arcade-services/src/Maestro/tests/Scenarios/README.md

-# End to End ScenarioM Testing
+# End to End Scenario Testing

 This directory contains end to end scenario tests to run on a fully deployed Maestro deployment.
 The tests will first attempt to clean up existing resources needed for testing, then they will attempty to run various end-to-end scenarios.